Werner Mölders: Battle of Britain

 Mölders returned to approved operational flying status and flew his next two combat missions on 28 August 1940.
 His aide and wingman, Oberleutnant Kircheis, was shot down and taken prisoner during one of these missions; Oberleutnant Georg Claus took his place.
 Mölders claimed three Hurricanes on 31 August and was mentioned again in the Wehrmachtbericht.
 Oberleutnant Victor Mölders, his younger brother, who had been appointed Staffelkapitän of the 2./JG 51 on 11 September, was shot down by Archie McKellar and taken prisoner of war on 7 October 1940.
-Two Spitfires of No. 92 Squadron RAF (Sgt PR Eyles and P/O HP Hill, both killed) were shot down near Dungeness on 20 September increased Mölders' tally of aerial victories to 40.
+Two Spitfires of No. 92 Squadron RAF (Sgt PR Eyles and P/O HP Hill, both killed), shot down near Dungeness on 20 September, increased Mölders' tally of aerial victories to 40.
 He was the first fighter pilot to reach this number during the war and was awarded the 2nd Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 21 September 1940.
 The award was presented by Adolf Hitler on 23 September in the Reich Chancellery in Berlin.
 After the award ceremony, Hermann Göring invited Mölders to his hunting lodge in the Rominter Heide.

 Mölders returned to his unit by the end of September and continued to win aerial victories.
 On 11 October, Mölders claimed his 43rd victory.
 The No. 66 Squadron RAF Spitfire I X4562 was flown by Pilot Officer J. H. T. Pickering, who bailed out, wounded, over Canterbury.
 Three Hurricanes on 12 October brought his tally to 51 victories, and he received a preferential promotion to Oberstleutnant in recognition of his 50 victories on 25 October 1940.
 While a severe bout of influenza then kept him grounded for a few weeks, his wingman in over 60 aerial combats, Oberleutnant Georg Claus, was killed over the Thames.
 On 1 December, Mölders claimed his last and 55th victory of 1940, 25 of which occurred in the Battle of France and 30 in the Battle of Britain.